afrazhaq/AI-393-Spring-2021/assignment2/readme.md

 In this assignment, we have implemented the following technologies:

 ## 1. Training Data ##
 **For Training Data** we used train.csv file.
 For reading our training data.
-Pandas is mostly used to help with data organization and visualization.Since you can put data into dataframes and datasets.
-We used pandas library tool here to read train.csv file.
+Pandas is mostly used to help with data organization and visualization.
+Since you can put data into dataframes and datasets.
+We used pandas library tool here to read data from train.csv file.

 ## 2. Cross Validation ##